 In a statement issued in Paris and London, Mr Cook and Mr Vedrine said the Kosovo delegation's signature on the autonomy agreement meant they had "seized the opportunity" of peace.
 The Yugoslav delegation, on the other hand, had "tried to unravel" the accords.

 In the original Rambouillet talks last month, Mr Milutinovic had accepted the autonomy clauses but rejected the military implementation agreement which called for the Nato force in Kosovo.
 In Paris last week, he proposed substantial amendments to the autonomy proposals which he had earlier agreed - while still refusing to countenance foreign troops on Serbian territory.

-As Western embassy staff in Belgrade were packing their bags yesterday for the second time in as many months, the 1,375 OSCE verifiers were preparing to leave Kosovo as soon as possible - which in practice means by road convoy this morning.
+As Western embassy staff in Belgrade were packing their bags yesterday, the 1,375 OSCE verifiers were preparing to leave Kosovo as soon as possible - which in practice means by road convoy this morning.

-Speaking to reporters on the steps of his office in Pristina, William Walker, the OSCE mission chief, was confident the authorities would allow the verifiers to leave as promised.
+William Walker, the OSCE mission chief in Pristina, said he was confident the authorities would allow the verifiers to leave as promised.
 He said the mission was shutting down temporarily because the verifiers could no longer do their work in safety, and because "other steps are going to have to be taken" to achieve peace.